gteza/finite-temperature-criticality-dwave/README.md

 ## Contents

 - `code/`: Python functions used to analyse the data and reproduce the manuscript plots.
-- `data/`: CSV files containing the processed data used for the manuscript plots.
+- `data/`: CSV and PICKLE files containing the processed data used for the manuscript plots.

 ## Data

-The CSV files in `data/` contain the processed data needed to reproduce the figures and numerical analyses reported in the manuscript.
+The files in `data/` contain the processed data needed to reproduce the figures and numerical analyses reported in the manuscript.

 Raw machine-output files are not included here because they are redundant, large, or contain machine-specific metadata.
 They are available from the corresponding author upon reasonable request.